Saniya-Meghana/advisor-agent/README.md

-# AI-Powered Compliance Document Analysis
+ru# AI-Powered Compliance Document Analysis

 This project is a web-based application that helps businesses analyze their compliance documents for potential risks.
 It uses a FastAPI backend for the risk analysis engine and a React frontend for the user interface.